Experimental fiction: 4,576 words: approx. 30 minutes

 With a wicked little grin, she let her gaze land on Jamieson just long enough to catch his eye-roll.

 ”You’re gonna need your wheels,” she said, swinging her eyes back to Mort, “when you start back at your old job.
 Yep, did my research.
-I’m going to sic an eager-beaver attorney on that new principal, who’s going to learn how not to fire people and then replace them in a blatant act of nepotism.
-You’re going to get the two months’ pay you have coming.
+I’m going to sic an eager-beaver attorney on that new principal.
+That guy’s going to learn how not to fire people and then replace them in a blatant act of nepotism.
+You’re going to get all the back pay you have coming.
 Plus, since by firing you the principal caused you to get evicted, he’s going to come up with the first two months’ rent for your next place, which we’re going to find for you lickety-split.”

-She paused, her eyebrows knitted.
+She paused, her eyebrows pulled together.
 “Tell me, Mr. Bacon, how come you didn’t take money out of your savings to pay your rent?”

 Mort shuffled his feet.
 “Thought about it, Your Honor, but then things all of a sudden came down on me pretty hard.
 That’s when I made up mind to – to do…something else–”